danylo8/danylo8/README.md

 ### About me:
 - I'm a high school student who is curious about coding
-- I like to watch anime and read manga
+- I like to read and build legos

 ### Social Media: